sandropibia/Leaflet.SelectAreaFeature/README.md

 * customisable

 ## Example
-<p>Here you can find an example https://sandropibia.github.io/Leaflet.SelectAreaFeature/examples/index.html showing the features of the plugin.</p>
+<p>Here you can find a [demo]( https://sandropibia.github.io/Leaflet.SelectAreaFeature/examples/index.html) showing the features of the plugin.</p>

 ## Usage